 Eat your way through Wellington this winter

 Winter’s a time of home-cooking and laying low.
 But all that time indoors hibernating can lead to a bit of cabin fever.
-So the question arises: what to do to get you out of this house in the colder months?
+So the question arises: what to do to get you out of the house in the colder months?
 The answer: eat.

 Wellington has long been known as a city of creativity, culture and “cool people”.
 But with more bars, restaurants and cafes per capita than New York City, it’s also New Zealand’s capital of cuisine.
 There’s a new eatery opening almost every week, and deciding where to go can be overwhelming.
 So to make eating your way through Wellington a little easier, here are some of the most mouth-watering spots around.